 - IAPP advisory board members are not agents or employees of the IAPP and cannot act on IAPP’s behalf or enter into any binding agreements.

 - As an advisory board member, your decisions, actions and opinions speak about you as an IAPP volunteer, and not solely as a member or privacy professional.

-- Receive three continuing privacy education (CPE) credits for each year of service.
+- Receive five continuing privacy education (CPE) credits for each year of service.

 How to apply